jacobjohnsson/simulated-annealing/docs/README.md

         T = schedule(t)
         if T = 0:
           return current
+        next = get_random_neighbor(current)
         fitness_diff = next.value - current.value
-        next = get_random_neighbor(current)
         if fitness_diff > 0:
           current = next
         else if accept_worse_solution(T, fitness_diff):
           current = next

-The drawbacks are of course that the algorithm may get stuck on a local optimum instead of the global optimum and that it is difficult to apply in continous state spaces.
+The drawbacks are of course that the algorithm may get stuck on a local optimum instead of the global optimum and that it is difficult to apply in continuous state spaces.
 The advantages of these types of algorithms (local search heuristic algorithms) are that they require very little constant memory, as long as one doesn't care about the path to the solution.
 They can also be aborted